Neil MacFarlane (footballer)

-Club career
+Playing career

 Early years (1999–2002)

-A defensive midfielder, McFarlane began his senior career with Queen's Park in 1999 and won the Third Division title in his first season with the club.
+McFarlane was born in Dunoon.
+A defensive midfielder, he began his senior career with Queen's Park in 1999 and won the Third Division title in his first season with the club.
 He moved to Scottish Premier League club Kilmarnock in July 2000, but failed to make a first team appearance and instead spent much of his single season at Rugby Park away on loan at former club Queen's Park and Clyde.
 MacFarlane transferred to First Division club Airdrieonians in July 2001 and though his 2001–02 season was ended prematurely by a cruciate ligament injury, he was a part of the team which was victorious in the 2001 Scottish Challenge Cup Final.